Market Research Report

 Often, the biggest opportunities for cost savings are right under your nose.
 Did you know that recent research from IDC concluded that Fortune 500 companies as a whole lose an average of $12 Billion per year to inefficiencies caused by the lack of a structure for managing their documents and digital assets?

 These statistics easily support the fact that most businesses will benefit from a well-deployed document management system.
 It is not an issue of “if” but “when”.
-From Accounting and Human Resources to Product Development and Customer Service, every department can realize productivity improvements.
+From Accounting and Human Resources to Product Development and Customer Service, every department can realise productivity improvements.
 The sooner a document management solution is in place, the sooner the benefits can begin to affect business bottom-line and become the basis for efficiently conducting every business function.

 According to the Department of Health and Human Services’ Office of Civil Rights website, over the last 12 months 258 breaches have been reported.
 71 of those were paper or film-based records.
 Compare that to just 16 electronic records.
 Of the two, paper is the clear loser when it comes to privacy and security.